ยท 18 min read

 The Deep Dive

 Okay, here's where we get into the good stuff.
-I promise to keep it simple.
+Let the technical yapping begin!

 There are two models we need to talk about.
 Think of them as two different blueprints for the same building.